 WHAT KIND OF BIRD SEED SHOULD I FEED?

 Black-oil sunflower seed: preferred by the widest variety of species.
-Chickadees, Titmice, Cardinals, and Nuthatches are among the popular feeder birds that favor black-oil sunflower
+Chickadees, Titmice, Cardinals, and Nuthatches are among the popular feeder birds that favor black-oil sunflower seeds.

 White millet: Many ground feeding species, such as Juncos and Sparrows, are attracted to white millet.